Twelve-Day War: Iranian nuclear program

 Israeli prime minister Benjamin Netanyahu cited Iran's nuclear program as the reason Israel preemptively struck Iran.
+The country developed a covert nuclear weapons program named the AMAD Project in the 1980s and 1990s, which, according to US intelligence assessments, was suspended in 2003.

 Iran had consistently said that its nuclear program is solely for peaceful purposes and that it has never intended to develop nuclear weapons.
 However, since 2019, it had repeatedly violated the terms of the previous nuclear deal of 2015, and in June 2025 the IAEA reported that Iran had acquired enough enriched uranium to produce nine nuclear warheads.

-The country developed a covert nuclear weapons program named the AMAD Project in the 1980s and 1990s, which, according to US intelligence assessments, was suspended in 2003.
-According to the New York Times, based on documents extracted from a secure location in Iran, the country had been systematically preparing everything needed to produce nuclear weapons.
-In June 2025, the Independent referenced a source familiar with US intelligence reports who stated that there had been no "recent changes" to a previous US assessment that Iran was not building a nuclear weapon, and that Supreme Leader Ali Khamenei had not authorised a resumption of the AMAD Project.

 In 2015, six countries negotiated with Iran the Joint Comprehensive Plan of Action nuclear deal to lift sanctions on Iran and freeze Iran's nuclear program.
 In 2018, after being briefed on evidence that Iran sought to resume its nuclear weapons development, U.S. president Donald Trump unilaterally withdrew from and voided the deal – despite the report by the International Atomic Energy Agency (IAEA) that Iran was keeping to the deal.
 After the withdrawal Iran began stockpiling enriched uranium, and the IAEA lost the ability to monitor Iran's nuclear facilities.